shashibit6233/myStoreAutomationv0.1/README.md

 Improvement scope

-1.Instead of making objects for each page class in step def, we can use Page Object Manager.

-2.We can take screenshots for each step instead of failed ones.
+1.We can take screenshots for each step instead of failed ones.